scikit-hep/pyjet/README.rst

    jets = sequence.inclusive_jets()  # list of PseudoJets
    exclusivejets = sequence.exclusive_jets(3)  # Find the cluster history when there are 3 jets

-The input is given in the form of a `structure array <https://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ in numpy.
+The input is given in the form of a `structured array <https://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ in numpy.
 The first four fields of the input array ``vectors`` must be either:

 .. code-block:: python